Does it sometimes feel that everyone is moving forward in their career, except you?

-While timing may have a lot to do with people being promoted over you, there may be other factors to consider.
+While the timing may have a lot to do with people being promoted over you, there may be other factors to consider.
 For starters are you taking risks?
-By taking risks, I mean putting your hand up for special projects or taking a secondment to another area or generally doing work that gets you out of your comfort zone.
+By taking risks, I mean putting your hand up for special projects, taking a secondment to another area, or generally doing work that gets you out of your comfort zone.

 People are changing careers

 I’ve been a personal/executive assistant for a big chunk of my working life (which believe me has been a long time!)

 Occasionally, I see one of my earlier PA colleagues and find out that they have changed careers and got out of the assistant game.
 There have been times when I have felt a twinge of comparison.
 There have even been times when I’ve had a little that should have been me moment!

 Before social media was a regular fixture of our lives, we’d hear about what people were doing in their careers via good old-fashioned conversation and the odd school reunion.
 Now all you have to do is check Linked In and Facebook to discover someone’s new career.